Steventon, Oxfordshire: Economic and social history

+In 1845–46, the African-American abolitionist and fugitive slave Harriet Jacobs stayed for several months at the vicarage with Reverend William Vincent and his wife Anne, sister-in-law of the then-famous American author Nathaniel Parker Willis who employed her as a nanny for his young daughter.
+The village is mentioned in her book Incidents in the Life of a Slave Girl, Written by Herself.

 Steventon was the last place in North Berkshire to continue open field farming.
-Parliament passed an inclosure act for Steventon's common land in 1807–08, but it was not implemented.
-In 1880 Parliament passed a second act to enclose the parish.
+Parliament passed the Ardington Inclosure Act 1808 (48 Geo.
+3. c.
+74 Pr.), an inclosure act for Steventon's common land in 1808, but it was not implemented.
+In 1880 Parliament passed a second act to enclose the parish, the Inclosure (Steventon) Provisional Order Confirmation Act 1880 (43 & 44 Vict. c. lxxxviii).
 The enclosure award was made in 1883 and implemented in 1885.

 During a party in the early hours of New Year's Day 2003 Robert Tyrrell, the then landlord of the North Star pub in Steventon, bulldozed part of his own pub after his barman refused to serve him.
 Tyrrell was sentenced to 200 hours of community service and fined more than £3,000.
 The pub was repaired and re-opened by December 2003.
 The 17th-century timber-framed building is Grade II listed, and its restoration cost Tyrrell more than £100,000.
 In 2007 the work won a Vale of White Horse Design Scheme Award for Andrew Townsend, a local architect from Faringdon who designed the pub's restoration.

 Amenities

 Steventon has three public houses: the Cherry Tree controlled by Wadworth Brewery, The Fox and the North Star (see above).
 The North Star retains many 19th-century features, including a serving-hatch instead of a bar, and ale being poured directly from casks instead of drawn by hand pumps from a cellar.
-Steventon has a bakery, a Co-Operative store and a village hall.
+Steventon has a bakery, a Co-operative store and a village hall.
 Steventon has a Sports and Social Club and the village green has a cricket pitch.
 The Fox, the North Star and the Sports and Social Club all have Aunt Sally teams that play in the Abingdon and District Aunt Sally League.
 The Truck Festival is an annual music festival held near Steventon each July.